wethecom/GameCreator2WanderAi/README.md

 # Game Creator 2 Wander Ai
+this progect is dead as it dosnt wander in a desirable way.. there are usfful things in this code like waypoint marker editing and gizmos

 Unity Game Creator 2 Wander Ai follows prefered paths randomly like walk main paths in a building or general walk sidewalks